NeuroML/Documentation/source/Userdocs/Software/SupportingTools.md

 ## Applications with NeuroML support

 (userdocs:supporting:apps:neuron)=
 ### NEURON

 ![NEURON logo](../../images/tools/neuron.png)

-The [NEURON] simulation environment is one of the main target platforms for a standard facilitating exchange of neuronal models.

-{ref}`jNeuroML <jneuroml>` can be used to convert NeuroML2/LEMS models to NEURON.
+The [NEURON] simulation environment is one of the main target platforms for a standard facilitating exchange of neuronal models. {ref}`jNeuroML <jneuroml>` can be used to convert NeuroML2/LEMS models to NEURON.
 NEURON simulations can also be generated from NeuroML model components by [neuroConstruct].

+See also {ref}`NetPyNE <userdocs:netpyne>`, which builds on NEURON.

 There is a **dedicated page on NEURON/NeuroML interactions** {ref}`here <userdocs:neuron>`.